Post

 How complete these sources are at investigation time depends on the organization’s forensic readiness: whether the systems were configured to record and retain traces before any incident.

-If readiness is good, many sources are available and the investigation can be detailed.
-If readiness is weak (logging not enabled, short retention, no infrastructure documentation), it is not only logs that disappear.
-The other sources are also limited.
+If readiness is good (logs enabled, long retention, infrastructure documented), the investigation can be detailed.
+If readiness is weak (logging not enabled, short retention, no infrastructure documentation), the investigation will be limited.

 Note: In extreme cases when nearly all sources are already gone (memory wiped by restart, disks reformatted, no external logs), the ability to reconstruct events is very limited.
 The report will honestly state what cannot be verified, and beyond that point the work moves out of digital forensics into internal investigation or audit territory.